-This webpage belongs to www.janzuidhoek.net and shows section Summary of [J. Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle].
+This webpage belongs to www.janzuidhoek.net and shows section Summary of [Jan Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle].

-The development of the Metonic 19-year lunar cycle formed the mainstream of the history of the computus paschalis which had risen in third century Alexandria (Egypt) and would in 1582 flow out into the modern method which since then is used in order to determine the Gregorian calendar date of Easter.
-Between the active construction of the first version of this lunar cycle by Anatolius (somewhere between AD 250 and 270) and the replacement of the Julian with the Gregorian calendar (in 1582) it happened only one time, namely somewhere between AD 300 and 325, hence still before the first council of Nicaea, that a new version of it was actively constructed.
-After having reconstructed (on the basis of NASA’s Six Millennium Catalog) the two lost ante-Nicene versions in question, we establish that:
+It is the development of the Metonic 19-year lunar cycle that formed the mainstream of the history of the computus paschalis which had risen in third century Alexandria (Egypt) and would in the year 1582 flow into the modern method which since then is used in order to determine the Gregorian calendar date of Easter Sunday.
+Between the active construction of the first version of this lunar cycle by the Alexandrian computist Anatolius, somewhere between AD 250 and 270, and the replacement of the Julian calendar with the Gregorian calendar (in the year 1582) it happened only one time, somewhere between AD 300 and 324, in any case still before the first council of Nicaea, that a radically new version of this lunar cycle was actively constructed.
+After having reconstructed (on the basis of NASA’s Six Millennium Catalog) both these ante-Nicene versions of the Metonic 19-year lunar cycle, we establish that:

-2) the second (referred to as ‘the archetypal 19-year lunar cycle’) must considered to be the archetype from which after AD 325 one after another the three well-known post-Nicene Metonic 19‑year lunar cycles were obtained simply by moving only 1 of the 19 different dates of its predecessor one day forward or back;
+2) the second (referred to as ‘the archetypal 19-year lunar cycle’) is nothing but the lost archetype from which after AD 325 one after another each of the three well-known post-Nicene Metonic 19‑year lunar cycles was obtained simply by moving only 1 of the 19 different dates of its predecessor one day forward or back;

-3) the cause of the 2-day gap between them (referred to as ‘the ante-Nicene Alexandrian 2-day gap’) must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile one of the fourth, as a result of which Alexandrian computists went to use the more familiar Egyptian lunar calendar instead of the Alexandrian version of the Jewish lunar calendar.
+3) the cause of the 2-day gap between them (referred to as ‘the ante-Nicene Alexandrian 2-day gap’) must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile world of the fourth, as a result of which Alexandrian computists began to use the Egyptian lunar calendar more familiar to them instead of the Alexandrian version of the Jewish lunar calendar.